zachc77/CS-255-Portfolio/README.md

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

 If I revised one part it would probably be the activity diagrams.
 I think they cover the main steps well, but I would clean them up by adding a bit more clarity to some of the decision points and the flow.
-To make sure everything that should be include and also easier to follow at a quick glance.
+To make sure everything that should be include is there and also make it easier to follow at a quick glance.

 How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?